youyuge34/PI-REC/USAGE.md

 `-c` or `--canny` | *Hyperparameter:* sigma of canny (default=3) `-k` or `--kmeans` | *Hyperparameter:* color cluster numbers of kmeans (default=3)

-If everything is loaded successfully, a window shows as below:
+If everything is loaded successfully, a window will show as below:

 <p align="center">
 <img src="files/tool_1.png" width="400">